mohsin86/setDivWidthFromMultiLineText/README.md

-# setDivWidthFromMultiLineText
-Set width for div based on max line width from multi-line text
+# Set width of div based on max line width from multi-line text

 Problem: Text should remain left aligned, but centred to the board